scottkildall/InteractionDesign/README.md

 This is a basic Processing sketch that will display the text "HelloWorld" on the screen.

-**(1) RandomPartners**
+**(2) RandomPartners**

-This is a basic Processing sketch that will assign random partners (two) for the entire class.
-There are a couple of improvements that still need to be made (see comments in the .pde file)
+This is a Processing sketch that will assign random partners (two) for the entire class.
+There are some  improvements that still need to be made (see comments in the .pde file)

+**(3) RandomSelector**

+This is a Processing sketch that will choose random students from tha class for presentations, etc. Not working yet, but the skeleton is in here.